Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

 \subsection{Dynamic Masking and Spatial Focus}

-To isolate the dynamics local to the kinetic vortex, we applied a spatial mask that is automatically tracking the evolving flux tube through height and time.
-The mask was defined as a circular region of fixed physical radius (in Mm), applied to each horizontal $xy$-slice of the vortex region.
-This mask served to limit all statistical calculations, namely SE, NMI, to the immediate neighborhood of the vortex core.
-The mask center was automatically determined for each height and time step as follows:
+To isolate the dynamics local to the kinetic vortex, we applied a spatial mask that automatically tracks the evolving flux tube through height and time.
+The mask was defined as a circular region of fixed physical radius (in Mm) applied to each horizontal $xy$-slice of the vortex region.
+This mask served to limit all statistical calculations, namely SE and NMI, to the immediate neighborhood of the vortex core.
+Although the vortex radius varies with height, the IT analysis required the regions to have the same size.
+This led to a compromise: an underestimation of the vortex region in the upper atmosphere and an overestimation near the photosphere.
+Nevertheless, the size of the analyzed region remains broadly consistent with the vortex extent for most of its vertical range.